Archive | Uncategorized RSS feed for this section

 Thoroughly grease and flour a 9-inch round cake pan.
 Line the bottom of the pan with a round of parchment paper.

 In a large bowl, whisk together the flour, cocoa, baking soda, salt, and sugar.
-In a medium bowl, mix together the oil, cold coffee, vanilla, and zucchini.
+In a medium bowl, mix together the oil, cold coffee, and vanilla.
 Add the liquid ingredients to the dry ingredients all at once, then whisk together until almost smooth.
 Add the vinegar and stir quickly until the vinegar is evenly distributed throughout the batter.
 Pour the batter into the prepared pan.
 You will see bubbles rising up in the batter as the vinegar reacts with the baking soda.

 Bake the cake in the center of the oven for 25-35 minutes, or until a cake tester inserted in the middle of the cake emerges with just a few moist crumbs attached.
 Allow cake to cool in the pan for 10 minutes, then invert onto a cooling rack to cool completely.